 73% BTC graduate placement rate1

-New, 1st Year Students will be accepted for the spring quarter of 2024.
+The spring 2025 start, for the Electrician program, is now full.
+Next new 1st Year Students starts will be winter 2026 and spring 2026.
 This is a first-come, first-served registration.
-Please contact the Registration-Enrollment-Admissions at 360.752.8345 or ProgramInterest@btc.edu if you have questions or concerns.
+Please contact the Registration-Enrollment-Admissions at 360.752.8345 if you have questions or concerns.

 Admissions application and assessment testing in Reading, Math and Writing is required.
 Your score on the test and/or your previous transcripts will determine where you begin your course sequence.
 Contact Admissions at 360.752.8345 or at admissions@btc.edu for assistance with academic planning.